martinvicknair/greatsites.io/_pages/services.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>A one-click WordPress installer will have you running WordPress in seconds. </p>
+<p>A one-click WordPress installer that will have you running WordPress in seconds. </p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->